piranna/piranna.github.io/pages/hire-me.md

 #### Do you currently have a job?
 What do you like and dislike about it?

-Currently I'm working as *Tech Lead Backend* and *DevOps* for [BotXO](https://www.botxo.ai/) as my main job, and I'm activelly looking for a project to work on remote as freelancer in my spare time (maybe yours! :-D ).
+Currently I'm working as *WebRTC Architect* for [Dyte](https://www.dyte.io/) as my main job and as part-time freelance developer, consultor and auditor.
+In that way, I'm always actively looking for freelance projects to work on remote in my spare time (maybe yours! :-D ).

 ##### 👍 Likes

+- 4-days work weeks
 - walking distance from my home
 - lots of schedule flexibility
 - reduced day all the year